peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 *Source: DFINITY [press kit](https://dfinity.org/media)*

-We are developing a proof of concept to port our web app, [DeckDeckGo](https://deckdeckgo.com/), to the Internet Computer of the [DFINITY](https://dfinity.org/) foundation.
+We are developing a proof of concept to port our web app, [DeckDeckGo](https://deckdeckgo.com/), to [DFINITY's Internet Computer](https://dfinity.org).

 After having succeed validating the hosting and password-less authentication solutions, we are tackling the last question of our POC: persisting the data of our users, their presentations, in the blockchain network.